davidmcclure/svg-to-wkt/README.md

 <a name="convert" />
 ### SVGtoWKT.convert(svg)

 Top-level routine that takes a raw SVG document and returns a WKT string.
-Queries the document for supported SVG elements, extracts attribute data, calls the individual converter methods, and wraps the component WKT strings into a ```GEOMETRYCOLLECTION```.
+Queries the document for supported SVG elements, extracts attribute data, calls the individual converter methods, and wraps the resulting WKT strings into a ```GEOMETRYCOLLECTION```.

 __Arguments__